 Head far into the North Shore and discover the Turtle Bay Resort.
 Surrounded by endless acres of rustic undisturbed coastline, this resort seems like it was designed for Hawaii honeymoons!
 Check out their beach cottages…

 The classy Kahala Resort, located on the south side of Diamond Head, is another great choice to relax and enjoy your Hawaiian honeymoon.
 Spend time lounging in their open air atrium, or hanging out with their private dolphins residents.

-Reserve your stay in Waikiki, but at the exclusive Halekoa.
+Reserve your stay in Wedding at the exclusive Halekulani.
 This hotel will feel much more like a resort as no expenses were spared in the design.
 You will feel like a queen & king throughout your stay.
-The rooms, lounging area, pool, and restaurants are all top knotch and set the bar for neighboring hotels!
+The rooms, lounging area, pool, and restaurants are all top notch and set the bar for neighboring hotels!